+In v2, some encoding preprocessing runtime data is provided.

 Introduction

 360 degree video can be coded using existing HEVC and AVC profiles, and the existing JEM design, using a projection format to map spherical video data to a rectangular format used for coding.
 The projection mapping operations treat different regions of an input sphere differently, and introduce warping and artificial discontinuities.
 The block motion prediction used in HEVC and AVC were not specifically designed to code warped and discontinuous regions efficiently.